-But Royal prerogative means the King speaks first - he doesn't tell Haman who it is He wants to honor.
-And because Haman is so vain, He assumes the King could only be thinking to honor himself so he suggests an extravagant reward, but to his horror he discovers the King wishes to honor Mordecai.
+But Royal prerogative means the King speaks first.
+Now the King doesn't tell Haman who it is He wants to honor, but because Haman is so proud and vain, He assumes the King could only be thinking to honor himself so he suggests an extravagant reward, only to find out to his horror that the King wishes to honor Mordecai.

 And this is the beginning of the end for Haman - it all starts to unravel before him.
-Now he must exalt the one who refused to exalt Him, there was no way the King would authorize Haman's request to have Mordecai executed now...
+Now he must exalt the one who refused to exalt him, and there was no way the King would authorize Haman's request to have Mordecai executed now...

-More irony - Haman had come to ask permission to elevate Mordecai by hanging him from a 7 story gallows - but instead he has to elevate Mordecai by honoring him in a most extravagant way.
+More irony - Haman had come to ask permission to elevate

+Mordecai by hanging him from a 75' gallows - but instead he

+has to elevate Mordecai by honoring him in a most extravagant way.
 His downfall has begun.